LTUC/amman-dotnet-401d2/Curriculum/Class42/facilitator/README.md

 ## How do I prep for today?
 This is web security day! most of this day is class discussion about what HTTP is and what SSL is.

-1. Code Review of Someone's ECOM project.
+1. Code Review of Someone's E-COM project.
 Help 1 or 2 groups work thorough any obstacles they are encountering.
 (1 hour)
 1. Web Security PPT (45 minutes) [NOTES](./Resources/HTTPS.md)
 2. OWASP powerpoint (45 minutes) [NOTES](./Resources/OWASP.md)